mictaege/doozer/README.md

 				p -> p.with(firstName, "Sarah")//Person.Fields.firstName
 				);
 ```
-**Solution:** There is no difference in dealing with inherited fields as long as the meta-information is available.
+**Solution:** There is no difference in dealing with inherited fields as long as the meta-information is available, either in the super-class itself or elsewhere.

 ### Use one building strategy for a variety of similar objects
 ```Java